The Ultimate Guide To Brutalist Architecture in Barcelona

-Barcelona is well-known for its architecture.
-La Sagrada Familia, Gaudi, Parc Guell, and other modernist gems.
+Barcelona is well-known for its Gaudi architecture: La Sagrada Familia, Park Guell, and other modernist gems.
 But the city also has a completely different architectural side.
 Welcome to the best introduction to the rich heritage of brutalist architecture in Barcelona.

 What is Brutalist Architecture?

 In general terms, Brutalism can be identified as architecture with massive bulky structures, visible concrete exteriors, few and relatively small windows.
 Such buildings are visually very powerful and produce an immediate love or hate reaction.
 For instance, my sister, who is an architect, hates it.
 But I LOVE it 🙂